Constructor-io/constructorio-client-android/README.md

 runBlocking {
   launch {
     try {
-      val autocompleteResults = constructorIo.getAutocompleteResultsCRT(query, selectedFacet?.map { it.key to it.value })
+      val autocompleteResults = ConstructorIo.getAutocompleteResultsCRT(query, selectedFacet?.map { it.key to it.value })
       // Do something with autocompleteResults
     } catch (e: Exception) {
       println(e)